mikeeheler/GameAISandbox/README.md

 ## License

-All original code and images were created by [Mike Eheler](https://github.com/mikeeheler) and are licensed under the [Beerware](https://spdx.org/licenses/Beerware.html) license (see [LICENSE](LICENSE)) with the following exceptions:
+All original code and stuff were created by [Mike Eheler](https://github.com/mikeeheler) and are licensed under the [Beerware](https://spdx.org/licenses/Beerware.html) license (see [LICENSE](LICENSE)) with the following exceptions:

 * **Cascadia Mono** font from the [Cascadia Code](https://github.com/microsoft/cascadia-code/) project, used under the